 Irregular Verbs and the Past Tense

-Typically, it's correct to say that the past tense of a verb ends in an -ed.
+Typically, it's correct (and easy enough) to say the past tense of a verb ends in an "-ed."
 For example, “I drop the kids off in the morning” in the present tense becomes, “I dropped the kids off this morning.”
-Or, “I scrub the dishes until they’re clean,” in the present changes to “I scrubbed the dishes until they were clean” in the past tense.
+Or, “I scrub the dishes,” in the present changes to “I scrubbed the dishes” in the past tense.
 Those two letters added to the end of a word are a pretty good indicator of past tense.

-But this rule only applies for a handful of verbs.
-And you get a word like speak.
-In the present tense, you’d say, “I speak too loud sometimes.”
-In the past tense, however, you would not say, “I speaked too loud.”
-Instead, you’d say, “I spoke too loud.”
+Then you come across a verb like "speak."
+In the present tense, you’d say, “I speak.”
+In the past tense, you would not say, “I speaked.”
+Instead, you’d say, “I spoke.”

 To further confuse the issue, irregular verbs have no discernible pattern themselves.
-They're just, irregular.
-And irregular verbs are some of the most common verbs in our language.
-Like go, say, see, think, make, take, come, and know.
-These commonly-used words all take on different shapes in the past tense.
+They're just ... irregular.
+These irregular verbs are some of the most commonly used in English — "go," "say," "see," "think," "make," "take," "come," and "know."
+These workhorse verbs take on different spellings in the past tense.

 Test yourself: Which of these examples of irregular verbs are correct?

 - The phone rung and rung.